-We and our Advisers entered into four conditional income incentive fee waiver agreements (the "2016-2017 Conditional Income Incentive Fee Waiver Agreements") on May 9, 2016, October 7, 2016, December 13, 2016 and April 24, 2017, respectively, pursuant to which, for a period from January 1, 2016 through March 31, 2017, our Advisers could waive the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
-The 2016-2017 Conditional Income Incentive Fee Waiver Agreements may require us to repay our Advisers for previously waived reimbursement of Expense Support Payments or waived base management fees or incentive fees under certain circumstances.
-The previously waived fees are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver.
-Thus, in any quarter where a surplus exists, that surplus will be available, subject to approval of the board of directors, to reimburse waived fees and Expense Support Payments as follows:
+We and our Advisers entered into conditional income incentive fee waiver agreements (the "2016-2018 Conditional Income Incentive Fee Waiver Agreements"), most recently on March 4, 2019, pursuant to which, for a period from January 1, 2016 through December 31, 2018, our Advisers would waive payments in respect of the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
+The 2016-2018 Conditional Income Incentive Fee Waiver Agreements may require us to repay previously waived reimbursement of Expense Support Payments or base management fees or incentive fees previously waived by the Advisers under certain circumstances and to the extent eligible for repayment.
+Previously waived fees and Expense Support Payments are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver or Expense Support Payment.
+Thus, in any quarter where a surplus exists and the conditions described below are satisfied, the surplus will be available, subject to approval of the board of directors, to reimburse waived fees and Expense Support Payments as follows:

-- 1. First, to reimburse Expense Support Payments, beginning with the earliest year eligible for reimbursement; and - 2.
-Second, to reimburse all waived fees, beginning with the earliest year eligible for reimbursement.
+- 1. First, to reimburse Expense Support Payments, beginning with the earliest expenses eligible for reimbursement; and - 2.
+Second, to reimburse all waived fees, beginning with the earliest fees eligible for reimbursement.

-Reimbursement of previously waived fees will only be permitted with the approval of our board of directors and if our operating expense ratio is equal to or less than our operating expense ratio at the time the corresponding fees were waived and if the annualized rate of regular cash distributions to stockholders is equal to or greater than the annualized rate of the regular cash distributions at the time the corresponding fees were waived.
+Reimbursement of previously waived fees will only be permitted with the approval of our board of directors and if our operating expense ratio is equal to or less than our operating expense ratio at the time the corresponding fees were waived or Expense Support Payments were made and if the annualized rate of regular cash distributions to stockholders is equal to or greater than the annualized rate of the regular cash distributions at the time the corresponding fees were waived.

-The table below presents the fees and expenses waived by the Advisers and the timing of potential reimbursement of waived fees (dollars in thousands).
-Previously waived fees will only be reimbursed with the approval of the Company's board of directors and if the "Operating Expense Ratio" (as described in footnote 3 to the table below) is equal to or less than the Company's operating expense ratio at the time the corresponding fees were waived and if the annualized rate of the Company's regular cash distributions to stockholders is equal to or greater than the annualized rate of the Company's regular cash distributions at the time the corresponding fees were waived.
+The table below presents the fees waived by the Advisers and the timing of potential reimbursement of waived fees (dollars in thousands).
+Previously waived fees will only be reimbursed with the approval of our board of directors and if the conditions described above are satisfied.